RossaMania/ross-pro-shop/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project was built with the MERN From Scratch 2023 | eCommerce Platform course taught by Brad Traversy of Traversy Media on Udemy.

+Here is the Udemy website [for the course](https://www.udemy.com/course/mern-ecommerce/learn/lecture/38105894?start=15#overview).

 ## Overview

 This is a full stack application using the MERN stack.
 This is an eCommerce app that includes products, orders, and user authentication!
 I wanted to learn how to build a project from back to front, and building this app with this course helped!